djplaner/memex/sense/Distribution/third-space.md

 "Whitchurch suggested that "binary assumptions about "academic" and "non-academic" roles and identities are becoming increasingly unstable" (p.
 137)."
 (McIntosh and Nutt, 2022, p.
 275)

+## Building bridges and connections

+Denney 2022

+### Annotations (4/29/2022, 12:40:59 PM)

+"For the purpose of this chapter, the term "educational development" is used to describe those members of staff who work across their institution to support systems, processes, and individuals in order to enhance the educational experience of students."
+(Denney, 2022, p.
+50)

+"Whitchurch defines third space professionals as "hybrid workers" in higher education who work across functional boundaries and tend to work mainly on projects (Whitchurch, 2006)."
+(Denney, 2022, p.
+51)

 ## References

+Denney, F. (2022).
+Building bridges and connections.
+In E. McIntosh & D. Nutt, *The Impact of the Integrated Practitioner in Higher Education* (1st ed., pp. 50--62).
+Routledge. <https://doi.org/10.4324/9781003037569-7>

 Hall, J. (2022).
 Understanding and debating the third space.
 In E. McIntosh & D. Nutt, *The Impact of the Integrated Practitioner in Higher Education* (1st ed., pp. 26--32).
 Routledge. <https://doi.org/10.4324/9781003037569-4>

 McIntosh, E., & Nutt, D. (2022). *Third spaces and integrated practice -- concluding reﬂections*.
 In E. McIntosh & D. Nutt, *The Impact of the Integrated Practitioner in Higher Education* (1st ed., pp. 265--277).
 Routledge. <https://doi.org/10.4324/9781003037569-4>

+White, S., White, S., & Borthwick, K. (2021).
+Blended professionals, technology and online learning: Identifying a socio-technical third space in higher education. *Higher Education Quarterly*, *75*(1), 161--174\. <https://doi.org/10.1111/hequ.12252>